 Solicitors in Essex & London

 Grandparents often find themselves in a difficult position where the parents of their grandchild or grandchildren have separated acrimoniously.
 It may also be the case that their son or daughter is not seeing their grandchildren either.
-Our specialist family solicitors have represented numerous grandparents over the years and understand how difficult this family situation can be.
+Our specialist family lawyers have represented numerous grandparents over the years and understand how difficult this family situation can be.

 A grandparent’s first option is to invite the parent(s) to attend mediation in an attempt to resolve matters amicably.
 Save in limited circumstances, attempting to resolve matters through mediation is mandatory before court proceedings can be issued.